Liz B shared this story, Daniel Nkado wrote it down.

 I wasn’t going to make it.
 I thought I was going to die.
 I imagined how all the girls will be rushing to get him now.
 I imagined how easy life would have become for him.
 I imagined what I lost.

-But then, like magic, the thoughts flew away.
-I really do not care.
+But then, like magic, the thoughts flew away almost the same instant they came.
+I really do not care anymore.
 His new wealth and fame have not changed anything.
 I was still me and the situation is still same — I am completely over him.